Guide to Buying Walking & Hiking Boots

 A Guide to Buying Walking or Hiking Boots

-Now for something a bit tougher… Here you will be looking for serious protection and technical features like waterproof, breathable fabrics and greater ankle and mid sole support to tackle boulders and uneven ground more safely.
-Many of these boots will have a waterproof membrane built in to the boot which will keep your feet dry and comfortable by allowing sweat out but not allow water in.
-Brands such as Karrimor and Hi tec offer top technical features like these at very affordable prices and these kind of boots should be suitable to take you to some pretty off the beaten track locations
+Now for something a bit tougher… Here you will be looking for serious protection and technical features like waterproof, breathable fabrics and greater ankle and midsole support to tackle boulders and uneven ground more safely.
+Many of these boots will have a waterproof membrane built into the boot which will keep your feet dry and comfortable by allowing sweat out but not allow water in.
+Brands such as Karrimor and Hi-tec offer top technical features like these at very affordable prices and these kinds of boots should be suitable to take you to some pretty off the beaten track locations

 Beyond the more testing day or 2-3 day hike, you start to stray into the realms of mountaineering where you should know what boots and equipment you need and if you don’t know then you shouldn’t be attempting it.
 This is not a place for the enthusiastic but inexperienced walker even with a stiff upper lip and a whole rucksack full of Kendal mint cake.
 If your day walks give you a taste for something more challenging then find a walking club near you and benefit from their experience.
 So off you go, get out and about this Summer, see what’s out there.
 I think you will be pleasantly surprised.